qutip/qutip-doc/dev_roadmap.md

  Historically, there have been many issues with building the docs.
 Sphinx has come a long way since qutip docs first developed.
  The main source (rst) files will remain [pretty much] as they are, although there is a lot of scope to improve them.

+ The qutip-doc repo will afterwards just be used for documents, such as this one, pertaining to the QuTiP project.

  ### Solver data layer integration
  &#x1F535; tag: solve-dl